Nomankey/chancoin/README.md

-# Crypytocurrency implemented with Go
+# Crypytocurrency implemented by Go
 ## Goal
 * Gain understanding about the pieces that make up a cryptocurrency
 * not actually making a cryptocurrency that I can send to an exchange